 For example, if your roof’s size is six squares, you will need 18 bundles of shingles.
 Generally, roofing contractors use the following guidelines;

 150 to 250 pounds for 1 square

-Weight of one bundle x total number of bundles x number of shingle layers = total weight
+Weight of one bundle x Total number of bundles x Number of shingle layers = Total Weight

-The amount of shingle material removing from the roof is equal to the amount of the materials you are going to put on it.
+The amount of shingle material removed from the roof is equal to the amount of the materials you are going to put on it.
 That means finding out the total weight of old shingles can help you determine the weight of new shingles.
 And it will definitely make your job easier.